mrOttoW/vite-wordpress-plugin-block-example/README.md

     # or
     yarn install
     ```
-4. Create an initial build of the un-compiled files.
+4. Create an initial build from the uncompiled files.
     ```bash
     npm run build
     # or